webtactics/jamestaylorsolicitor.com.au/pages/services.md

 ---
 layout: layouts/default.njk
-title: "Criminal and Family Law Legal Services we provide"
+title: "Criminal and Family Law Legal Services"
 description: James Taylor Bathurst Solicitor is a Criminal and Family Law Lawyer offering specialist advice and representation in Criminal and Family Law matters and services in all areas of law including Conveyancing, Wills Probate and Administration.
 class: services
 section: services